proteincakery.com

 • 1 tablespoon coconut oil 14g, warmed to liquid

-• a few drops of english toffee flavored stevia
+• a few drops english toffee flavored stevia

 Topping:

-• Toasted coconut topping optional, not included in macros
+• unsweetened shredded coconut, toasted optional, not included in macros

 Instructions